-When determining the total contributing drainage area, off-site areas and areas which remain undisturbed by construction activity must be included unless runoff from these areas is diverted away from the sediment settling pond and is not comingled with sediment-laden runoff.
-The depth of the dewatering zone must be less than or equal to five (5) feet.
-The configuration between the inlets and the outlet of the basin must provide at least two units of length for each one unit of width (> 2:1 length:width ratio), however a length to width ration of 4:1 is recommended.
+The sediment-settling pond shall be sized to provide at least 67 cubic yards of storage per acre of total contributing drainage area.
+When determining the total contributing drainage area, off-site areas and areas which remain undisturbed by construction activity must be included unless runoff from these areas is diverted away from the sediment settling pond and is not co-mingled with sediment-laden runoff.
+The depth of the sediment-settling pond must be less than or equal to five (5) feet.
+The configuration between the inlets and the outlet of the basin must provide at least two units of length for each one unit of width (> 2:1 length:width ratio).
 Sediment must be removed from the sediment-settling pond when the design capacity has been reduced by 40 percent.
 This limit is typically reached when sediment occupies one-half of the basin depth.
 When designing sediment settling ponds, the applicant must consider public safety, especially as it relates to children, as a design factor for the sediment basin and alternative sediment controls must be used where site limitations would preclude a safe design.
 The use of a combination of sediment and erosion control measures in order to achieve maximum pollutant removal is encouraged.

 (3) Silt fence and diversions.
 Sheet flow runoff from denuded areas shall be intercepted by silt fence or diversions to protect adjacent properties, water resources, and wetlands from sediment transported via sheet flow.
 Where intended to provide sediment control, silt fence shall be placed on a level contour and shall be capable of temporarily ponding runoff.
 The relationship between the maximum drainage area to silt fence for a particular slope range is shown in Table 3 below.
 Storm water diversion practices shall be used to keep runoff away from disturbed areas and steep slopes.
 Such devices, which include swales, dikes or berms, may receive storm water runoff from areas up to 10 acres.
-Placing silt fence in parallel does not extend the permissible drainage area to the silt fence.